Azure/AppService/_posts/2021-03-02-asmc-apex-domain.md

     **A:** In order to pass the HTTP token validation, your web app needs to be accessible from public network.
 If your web app has network restrictions, the HTTP token validation will fail.

+1. **Q:** I am getting the following error on portal when validating my domain with a country code top-level domain (ccTLD): `Properties.CanonicalName is invalid.
+Canonical name XXXXX is not a subdomain.
+This validation method only supports subdomains`.
+How can I fix this?

+    **A:** If you are encountering this error with your apex domain, try creating a certificate with the [script](#automate-with-scripts) below.

 1. **Q:** Does this have CLI or Powershell support?
 How can I automate the create process?

     **A:** Currently, there is no first class CLI and Powershell support to create a managed certificate for apex domains.
 However, if you need to automate the process, you can try using ARM template.
 Refer to the [automate with scripts](#automate-with-scripts) section of the article.